FilipeAPV/TicketingSystem/README.md

 - Ticket

-  - 4 status: Open, Delivered, Closed and Invalid
+  - 2 status: Open and Closed.
-  - The user needs to be able to select the department that he thinks is concerned by the ticket.
   - All participants should be able to comment on the ticket and all the comments need to be recorded.

 - Authentication & Authorization